CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Methods

 \subsubsection{Fast Splat-wise Backpropagation}

-In the conventional 3DGS training pipeline, the backpropagation phase is computationally demanding as it entails the propagation of gradient information from pixels to Gaussian primitives.
+In the conventional 3DGS optimization pipeline, the backpropagation phase is computationally demanding as it entails the propagation of gradient information from pixels to Gaussian primitives.
 This process necessitates the calculation of gradients for each splat-pixel pair $(i,j)$, followed by an aggregation step.
-In each iteration, GPU thread $i+1$ applies the standard $\alpha$-blending logic to transition from the received state $\mathcal{X}_{i,j}$ to $\mathcal{X}_{i+1,j}$, integrating this updated information into the gradient computation.
+In our notation, $i$ denotes the index of the $i$-th splat, and $j$ denotes the index of the $j$-th pixel.
+To parallelize the execution, we assign thread $i$ to process the $i$-th splat, and thread $j$ to process the $j$-th pixel.
+In the forward pass, GPU thread $i+1$ applies the standard $\alpha$-blending logic to transition from the received state $\mathcal{X}_{i,j}$ to $\mathcal{X}_{i+1,j}$, integrating this updated information into the gradient computation.
+In the backward pass, the gradients associated with the $i$-th splat, denoted as $\nabla\mathcal{X}_{i}$, are accumulated across the pixels that are influenced by this splat.
 This process can be mathematically represented as:

 where $\mathcal{F}$ presents the $\alpha$-blending function.

 Pixel-wise propagation is widely used in GS-SLAM \cite{keetha2024splatam,sarikamis2024ig,yugay2023gaussian,sandstrom2024splat,peng2024rtg,matsuki2024gaussian,huang2024photo,ha2024rgbd,zhu2024loopsplat}, mapping threads to pixels and processing splats in reverse depth order.
 Thread $j$ computes partial gradients for the splats in the order they are blended, updating the cumulative gradient for each splat through atomic operations.
 However, this method can lead to contention among threads for shared memory access, resulting in serialized operations that impede performance.